-- ✓ Respect and Compassion: The aim is to create a relaxing space for everyone to feel safe and, for that period of time, to focus only on themselves. - ✓ Accessibility: With all activities moving online due to Covid, tuition has never been more accessible for most learners.
-Learners were offered I.T. supports to ensure they could participate and engage. - ✓ Flexibility: The course is flexible and continually adapted to meet learner needs - ✓ Empowerment: Learners are supported to accept things as they find them and to respond in a non-judgemental and gentle manner.
-It focuses on the practice of loving kindness and how to be a good friend to ourselves and others.
+- Respect and Compassion: The aim is to create a relaxing space for everyone to feel safe and, for that period of time, to focus only on themselves. - Accessibility: With all activities moving online due to Covid, tuition has never been more accessible for most learners.
+Learners were offered I.T. supports to ensure they could participate and engage. - Flexibility: The course is flexible and continually adapted to meet learner needs - Further states and support of the support of the states of the states